-- Effective classroom teaching with use of visual cues and support (Quality First Teaching) - Communication-in-Print 3 software to produce visual class materials and individualised visual support - Small group targeted interventions to develop skills in language and social interaction - Access to advice and support from Speech and Language therapists - Access to advice and support from Autistic Spectrum Disorder (ASD) Specialist Teachers and Teaching Assistants - Use of specialist approaches to aid attention and listening - 'Attention Autism'.
+- class materials and individualised visual support. - Small group targeted interventions to develop skills in language and social interaction. - Access to advice and support from Speech and Language therapists. - Access to advice, support, staff training, communication audits and pupil 1:1 therapy from ECHO (the outreach team from the Speech and Language Centre). - Access to advice and support from Autistic Spectrum Disorder (ASD) Specialist Teachers and Teaching Assistants. - Use of specialist approaches to aid attention and listening - 'Attention Autism'.